 Escape To Wonderland – Colouring Book

-Escape to Wonderland is a colouring book based on the wonderful, Alice In Wonderland fairy tale.
-This book is illustrated by Good Wives and Warriors who have a number of colouring books on the market.
+Escape to Wonderland is a coloring book based on the wonderful, Alice In Wonderland fairy tale.
+This book is illustrated by Good Wives and Warriors who have a number of coloring books on the market.
 The book measures approximately 18.5 cm x 18.5 cm (approximately 7 1/4 inches x 7 1/4 inches).
-In comparison to most colouring books the book is smaller.
-For me, it is a great size to put in my handbag for travelling.
+In comparison to most coloring books, the book is smaller.
+For me, it is a great size to put in my handbag for traveling.

-The cover is lovely cardstock with blue printing and gold foil highlights which extends to the fold out flap.
+The cover is lovely cardstock with blue printing and gold foil highlights which extends to the fold-out flap.
 The inside cover folds out and has a lovely blue background with white line work.
-Although you could color that in, your colour palette would be limited due to the printed background.
+Although you could color that in, your color palette would be limited due to the printed background.

-The title page is decorated with lovely funghi and is always a good place to test your wet mediums and see if there is any bleed through.
-The paper is white and good quality, but not artist’s paper.
+The title page is decorated with lovely funghi and is always a good place to test your wet mediums and see if there is any bleed-through.
+The paper is white and of good quality, but not the artist’s paper.

 The illustrations are printed on both sides of the paper and follow Alice’s journey through Wonderland.
 Snippets of the story are embedded throughout which gives character without being overwhelming.
-Throughout the book there are approximately 20 double page scenes with the balance illustrations on a single page.
+Throughout the book, there are approximately 20 double-page scenes with balance illustrations on a single page.
 What is surprising for me, is that the book lays flat without prodding.
-This makes it easy to colour those notoriously hard to reach places in the spine.
+This makes it easy to color those notoriously hard-to-reach places in the spine.
 You should not have any difficulty at all coloring in the center, spine area of the book.

 Although, there is one illustration of flamingoes that will be difficult to color as it runs right into the spine where the image is absorbed.
 It’s a shame that this image was not scaled to a smaller size so it could be colored on both sides evenly.
 The picture is below, so you can get an idea.
 That is only one small negative, in an otherwise beautifully illustrated book.